-The Clean Steel Partnership will launch a dedicated website where this multiannual Roadmap and periodic Work Programmes, as well as non-confidential information about ongoing and finished projects, will be published.
+The Clean Steel Partnership has launched a dedicated website where this multiannual SRIA and periodic Work Programmes, as well as non-confidential information about ongoing and finished projects, are published.
 Access to results of specific projects will be granted in line with the general provisions of the Horizon Europe Regulation, the RFCS legal framework (if applicable) and specific provisions set out in the Grant Agreements.
-The website will have a 'private' section, accessible only to members of the Clean Steel Partnership, where any relevant working document will be made available.
-Confidentiality needs of Partnership members will be met.
+The website has a 'private' section, accessible only to members of the Clean Steel Partnership, where any relevant working document is available.
+Confidentiality needs of Partnership members are being met.

-In addition to the website, the Partnership will create dedicated LinkedIn and Twitter accounts and a public mailing list, where any update published on the public part of the website as well as key consultation activities will be advertised.
-Any interested stakeholder will be able to follow the social media accounts as well as to register to the mailing list via the dedicated website, free of charge.
+In addition to the website, the Partnership creates dedicated social media accounts and a public mailing list, where any update published on the public part of the website as well as key consultation activities are advertised.
+Any interested stakeholder is able to follow the social media accounts as well as to register to the mailing list via the dedicated website, free of charge.

-Finally, on a yearly basis, the Clean Steel Partnership will arrange a workshop to present the main activities carried out and seek new partners.
-The workshop will be arranged in Brussels or other suitable location.
-Participation will be open to the public, free of charge, upon registration.
-Interactive participation from remote will be allowed to overcome barriers linked to travel costs and maximise participation from stakeholders based in other Member States or outside the EU.
-The Clean Steel
+Finally, on a yearly basis, the Clean Steel Partnership arranges dissemination events to present the main activities carried out and seek new partners.
+The workshop is arranged in Brussels or other suitable location.
+Participation is open to the public, free of charge, upon registration.
+Interactive participation from remote is allowed to overcome barriers linked to travel costs and maximise participation from stakeholders based in other Member States or outside the EU.
+The Clean Steel Partnership may also decide to arrange additional thematic and networking events, where participants will be requested to pay a cost price fee.